flipz357/flipz357.github.io/index.md

 ## Juri Opitz

 Hi there!
-I'm a researcher interested in machine learning, statistics, NLP (Natural Language Processing), and computational linguistics.
+I'm a researcher interested in machine learning, statistics, NLP (Natural Language Processing), and computational linguistics, and recently also in how humans adopt "AI" systems.

 I obtained my Ph.D. from Heidelberg University, where I was advised by [Anette Frank](https://www.cl.uni-heidelberg.de/nlpgroup/person/frank).
 Now I'm based in Switzerland, working at the [University of Zurich's CL department](https://www.cl.uzh.ch/en.html).

-Also check out my [blog](https://www.juriopitz.com/blog), where I share some tidbits that I think are interesting, and other thoughts that crossed my mind.
+Check out my [blog](https://www.juriopitz.com/blog), where I share some bits that I think are interesting.

 ### Overview of some work and interests 🔍